JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

 Author: Elvadas Nono (initial contribution), Werner Keil;
 Level: Beginner;
 Technologies: CDI, JSR 345 (Money and Currency API)
-Summary: Demonstrates how to use CDI 1.0 Events with the Money and Currency API; Target Product: EAP
+Summary: Demonstrates how to use CDI Events with the Money and Currency API; Target Product: Java EE 8, Jakarta EE

 What is it?
 -----------

-This example demonstrates how to use *CDI 1.0 Events* in  *JBoss Enterprise Application Platform 6* or *JBoss WildFly 7* and above.
+This example demonstrates how to use *CDI Events* in  *JBoss WildFly 13* and above.

 The JSF front-end client allows you to create both credit and debit operation events.